A WARM WELCOME

 The Easter Rising

 A rebellion against British rule in Ireland took place Easter week 1916 and was swiftly defeated by the British military response.
-As a military campaign The Rising failed however it became a turning point for the majority of the Irish public towards the concept of a fully independent Irish Republic.
-On the 17th May 1916 members of the British army came to stay at Great Southern and posted guards in the lobby.
+As a military campaign, the Rising failed, but it became a turning point for the majority of the Irish public towards the concept of a fully independent Irish Republic.
+On the 17th May 1916, members of the British Army came to stay at Great Southern and posted guards in the lobby.

 1920

-In 1920 the hotel was seized by the British Military and for the following 4 years of national strife, the hotel ceased trading and was closed to the public.
+In 1920 the hotel was seized by the British Military and for the following four years of national strife, the hotel ceased trading and was closed to the public.
 Barbed wire defences were erected and plush curtains gave way to sand bags.
-The elegant Coffee Lounge became a general office and bedrooms were packed with army bunks.
+The elegant coffee lounge became a general office and bedrooms were packed with army bunks.

 1922